-Control Matter Comment Compliance All of these proposed lots are located on the eastern corner of each street block and allow for future built forms to be designed to address both frontages.
-The relevant development controls are closely aligned to those applying to build to boundary dwellings, such that these lots are considered capable of still achieving compliance with the minimum private open space area of 50m2, landscape site coverage control and relevant setback requirements.
-12.8.5.8 Build to Boundary Dwellings A total of 251 residential lots are designed to accommodate, or allow for, build to boundary dwelling forms.
-All lot sizes comply with the minimum lot size and lot with requirements under the DCP, with the smallest lot proposed being 290 m2 and 10 m in width.
+Control Matter Comment Compliance 12.8.5.8 Build to Boundary Dwellings A total of 247 residential lots are designed to accommodate, or allow for, build to boundary dwelling forms.
+All lot sizes comply with the minimum lot size and lot with requirements under the DCP, with the smallest lot proposed being 290m2 and 10 m in width.
 Yes 12.8.6 Development for Employment Purposes A total of 14 industrial employment lots are proposed to be created under this DA.
-Each lot satisfies the minimum 2,000 m lot size and 25 m lot width requirements.
+Each lot satisfies the minimum 2,000m 2 lot size and 25 m lot width requirements.
 No physical development is proposed as part of this DA.
-Yes A design analysis of the proposed subdivision layout has concluded that the lot sizes are sufficient enough to accommodate acceptable light industrial built forms, required car parking needs and a 10 m landscaped front setback.
+A design analysis of the proposed subdivision layout has concluded that the lot sizes are sufficient enough to accommodate acceptable light industrial built forms, required car parking needs and a 10 m landscaped front Yes setback.
 Future detailed designs will be required to demonstrate compliance with these controls and other relevant controls pertaining to landscaping, drainage, fencing and design.
 Access to all lots will be provided from proposed Road 11 and proposed Road 12.
 While it is acknowledged that site access is detailed to be from the western side of each lot to reduce impacts of cut into the site, this DA will establish the final finished levels for the site, including the industrial employment lands.
 These proposed civil works will ensure that sites are appropriately levelled, with minimum cross-fall provided to each lot such that it should not preclude the ability to provide vehicle access from other locations along the site's frontage.